Best Kayak For Beginners in 2020 – (Ultimate Guide & Reviews)

 Even with a puncture, your kayak will stay afloat for a mile or so, thanks to the multiple air chambers.
 The valves are designed to let the air in after inflation and let it out after deflation.

 Other features include a secure storage area, a cup holder, and carry handles for portability.
-The kayak comes with a paddle, hand pump, and 90-day limited warranty.
+The kayak comes with a paddle and hand pump.

 Tip: You can use a pressure gauge to get the right pressure level for inflation.
 You have to buy it although the foot pump already comes with the package.